Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Results

-After the Boredom stage, the OJ usually perturbs the affordance landscape (e.g., reconfiguration by remapping, parameter shifts, sound effect changes) to defamiliarize the participant's perceptual coupling, reopen the search space, and catalyze a fresh cycle of the spiral, thereby sustaining the open-ended exploration of the performance.
-In Rope MRO, \emph{"I adjust the rope's weight and lift the tempo, which expanded participants' steps as they react at a quicker and quicker pace"} (OJ, P27).
-With embodied mastery, participants can quickly sense this subtle nudging and react to the changes.
-For drastic reconfigurations, such as reverse-remapping the tone with Rope's acceleration to discourage large movements, participants must relearn to adapt to the new affordance landscape.
-The cycle then spirals back to the Learning stage with renewed perceptual coupling.
-The OJ described a sense of obligation: "\emph{I felt like I was holding a string connected to everyone… when I saw someone disengaging, I used the feedback to pull them back in}" (OJ, P27).
+After the boredom stage, the OJs usually perturbed the affordance landscape (e.g., remapping, parameter shifts, sound effect changes) to defamiliarize~\cite{shklovsky1917art} participants' perceptual coupling, reopen the search space, and catalyze a fresh cycle of the spiral, thereby sustaining open-ended exploration.
+With embodied mastery, participants could quickly sense subtle nudging and reacted to the changes.
+For more drastic reconfigurations, such as reverse-remapping sensory feedback to discourage previously rewarded movements, participants had to relearn and adapt to the new affordance landscape.
+The cycle then spiraled back to the learning stage with renewed perceptual coupling (see~\S\ref{sec:rq2_reconfig}).